Aerial Lift Training & Certification/MEWP Training & Certification

 - Aerial lift operator received a poor evaluation or is observed driving in a dangerous manner

-- The aerial lift operator is assigned to drive a different type of aerial lift or the workplace has changed significantly enough to require additional aerial lift training (such as being transferred from operating a scissor lift in a warehouse to operating a boom lift on a construction site)
+- The aerial lift operator is assigned to drive a different type of aerial lifts or the workplace has changed significantly enough to require additional bucket truck training (such as being transferred from operating an aerial lift used to hoist signs to a bucket truck used for trimming trees).

 Not likely.
-OHS requires aerial lift operators to receive aerial lift training for each type of aerial lift.
+CSA requires aerial lift operators to receive aerial lift training for each type of aerial lift.
 On this term, “type,” there is much confusion.
-Generally speaking, by “type” OHS means scissor lift vs. boom lift vs. hydraulic personnel lift vs. vehicle mounted aerial lift vs. telescopic boom lift, etc. For example, say you have always operated a scissor lift in a warehouse but have suddenly been asked to operate a boom lift on a construction site.
+Generally speaking, by “type” CSA means scissor lift vs. boom lift vs. hydraulic personnel lift vs. vehicle mounted aerial lift vs. telescopic boom lift, etc. For example, say you have always operated a scissor lift in a warehouse but have suddenly been asked to operate a boom lift on a construction site.
 In this case, you would need additional boom lift training specific to telescopic boom aerial lifts.

 If you have received scissor lift training in a warehouse and have always operated a Genie scissor lift, but then are asked to operate a JLG scissor lift, you should be just fine to operate under the same scissor lift training certification received previously.
-Keep in mind though, controls can differ greatly from brand to brand, so in some cases you may need additional instruction or a quick refresher training to make sure you are clear on what each control does.
+Keep in mind though, controls can differ greatly from brand to brand, so in some cases, you may need additional instruction or a quick refresher training to make sure you are clear on what each control does.

 I’ve operated scissor lifts for 30 years.
 Do I need to take a class, a written exam, and a practical exam still?
 Or can I just take a written test?

-No matter how long you’ve been on the job,OHS requires scissor lift training, a scissor lift written exam, and a practical scissor lift evaluation.
+No matter how long you’ve been on the job, CSA requires scissor lift training, a scissor lift written exam, and a practical scissor lift evaluation.
 There is no way around it.
 This goes for other types of aerial lifts too.
 The extent of the classroom training can be adapted by the instructor according to student needs.
 The written exam proves mental competency and understanding of the safety principles taught.
 And the practical evaluation proves the scissor lift operator not only understands but is capable of operating the machine safely.
 In the opinion of many, the practical evaluation is of the greatest overall value, but all components are necessary.
-Our aerial lift online courses and our aerial lift training kits both meet these requirements and include exams.
+Our aerial lift training online courses (scissor lift training) and our aerial lift training PowerPoint kits (scissor lift training) both meet these requirements and include exams.

 Scissor lift training, boom lift training, bucket truck training–this is a common question, especially among laborers-for-hire who may sub out from job to job.
 Technically, it is your current employer who is responsible for saying whether or not you have been trained specifically for the type of aerial lift and job.
-For example, if you bring a scissor lift certificate or wallet card to your new employer, they do not have to accept it.
+For example, if you bring a scissor lift training certificate or wallet card to your new employer, they do not have to accept it.
 It is their right to require you to take their own training class.
-This is because if there is an accident, they will likely be responsible and need to prove to OHS that they trained you on scissor lift operations.
+This is because if there is an accident, they will likely be responsible and need to prove to CSA that they trained you on scissor lift operations.